lightheaded/tom.readme/README.md

 It is my job to make our team better than yesterday, every day.

 That can only be achieved if I focus a huge chunk of my attention to help people grow.
-I will try to poke you into action regarding L&D each 1-1.
+I will try to poke you into action regarding L&D at our 1-1s.
 I will offer you new opportunities to do something that you haven't done before.
 I will ask you questions that you don't know how to answer.
 This will happen every step of the way.

-Twice a year following the formal feedback cycle we talk about tangible ways you want to develop yourself.
+Twice a year (or following the formal feedback cycle) we talk about tangible ways you want to develop yourself.
 After you have advanced from your onboarding I will ask you to think about where you want to focus your attention in terms of learning and development.
 Once a year you will also hear feedback gathered from your peers.
 During the performance review we discuss your ambitions, feedback given to you and how I see your development in the context of our team and company.
 After the review you will write down your goals that reflect your ambitions for the next period.

 The goal-setting does not stop here.
-Once a month  we discuss your progress, relevance of the set OKRs and adjust them if necessary.
+Once a month we will discuss your progress, relevance of the set OKRs and adjust them if necessary.

 ## Feedback